Capture of Santarém (1111): Background

-Capture
+The capture

-In 1111, the Almoravids, led by general Syr ibn Abi Bakr, the governor of Seville marched towards Portuguese lands under Henry, Count of Portugal whose capital was Coimbra.
-Syr ibn Abi Bakr then marched to Evora and captured it, then marched to Lisbon and Sintra capturing it.
-Syr then moved to Santarém.
-The Almoravids then besieged it; it was a heavily fortified city.
-After repeated efforts to capture its walls, the Almoravids successfully stormed them in a desperate attack, killing many of the garrison; the rest surrendered and were captured on May 25 or 26.
-According to the Almoravid Vizier Abi Muhammad Abdul Majid bin 'Abdoun, the Almoravids captured the city due to fortune; otherwise, they would have failed to capture it.
+In 1111, the Almoravids, led by general Syr ibn Abi Bakr, the governor of Seville campaigned against the Portuguese capturing Evora, Lisbon and Sintra.
+Abi Bakr then moved against the heavily fortified city of Santarém.
+The city was besieged and ultimately the Almoravids stormed the city walls, killing many of the garrison.
+On the 25/26th of May the city surrendered.
+According to the Almoravid Vizier Abi Muhammad Abdul Majid bin 'Abdoun, the Almoravids captured the city due to fortune; otherwise, they would have failed in their effort.